Introduction

 Understanding Cast Iron

 Cast iron is an alloy of iron and carbon.
 The region of cast iron in the iron-carbon equilibrium diagram is shown in Fig 1.
-The diagram shows that there is a eutectic at 4.3 % (point C) which has solidification temperature 1130° C. Alloys within carbon range of 2% to 4.3% are referred to as hypo-eutectic irons, since their carbon content is below the eutectic composition.
-Alloys within carbon range of 4.3 % to 6.67 % are called hyper-eutectic irons, since their carbon content is above the eutectic composition.
+The diagram shows that there is a eutectic at 4.3 % (point C) which has solidification temperature 1130° C. Metallurgists, for example, refer to alloys containing 2% to 4.3% carbon as hypo-eutectic irons because, in general, their carbon content falls below the eutectic composition.
+Therefore, these alloys, in this case, belong to the hypo-eutectic category.
+On the other hand, they classify alloys with carbon content between 4.3% and 6.67% as hyper-eutectic irons.
+This is because, comparatively, their carbon content, in fact, exceeds the eutectic composition.
+Moreover, as a result, such alloys fall into the hyper-eutectic range.
+In conclusion, despite the narrow range, this classification remains important.
+Consequently, metallurgists consistently apply it during alloy analysis.

 Figure 1